Cardiospermum halicacabum: Similar species

-Cardiospermum grandiflorum, being very similar to C. halicacabum, is a large growing, semi-woody perennial, whereas C. halicacabum is smaller in size, less woodier and usual an annual plant.
+Cardiospermum grandiflorum, being very similar to C. halicacabum, is a large growing, semi-woody perennial, whereas C. halicacabum is smaller in size, less woody and usual an annual plant.
 C. grandiflorum also features larger fruit than the more close-packed fruit of C. halicacabum.
-A kidney shaped hilum exists on C. halicacabum seeds and a round hilum on C. grandiflorum seeds.
+A kidney-shaped hilum exists on C. halicacabum seeds and a round hilum on C. grandiflorum seeds.
 Furthermore, the leaves and stems of C. grandiflorum have small reddish hairs that lack in C. halicacabum.
 Lastly, C. grandiflorum has larger flowers than those of C. halicacabum.

 Medicinal uses

 The 1989 book records that “The root is diuretic and demulcent.
 It is mucilaginous, but has a nauseous taste, and is used to treat rheumatism.
 Sanskrit writers describe the root as emetic, laxative, stomachic, and rubefacient; they prescribe it in rheumatism, nervous diseases, piles, etc. The leaves are used in amenorrhoea.
-Rheede says that on the Malabar coast the leaves are administrated for pulmonic complaints.
+Rheede says that on the Malabar coast the leaves are administered for pulmonic complaints.
 It is also used in homeopathy to treat eczematic skin.
 For this purpose, a mother tincture is made from the flowering parts of the plant.
 This is also processed into creams and ointments.
 The green parts of the plant are eaten as vegetables.

 According to Ainslie, the root is considered laxative, and is given in dosages of half a cupful twice daily.
 “It would appear that in rheumatism the Hindus [sic.] administer the leaves internally rubbed up with castor-oil, and also apply a paste, made with them, externally; a similar external application is used to reduce swellings and tumours of various kinds.”
 (Dymock.)

 Its ingredients include triterpene saponins, halicaric acid, catechin tannins, terpenes, phytosterols, flavonoids and quebrachitol.